 Lessons are taught by U.S. Sailing certified instructors and follow U.S Sailing prescribed safety protocol.
 All sailors must wear life jackets at all times on or near the water.
 Be sure to check out our “what to bring” section.

+Great preparation for the Sandy Douglas regatta!
+Course details and prices coming soon.
 Private Lessons Private, three-hour lessons can be arranged for adults 16 and older.
 Learn more.

 What to Bring The weather on Deep Creek Lake can change in quickly, and as long as the conditions are safe, sailors should plan to sail, even if it’s cold or raining.
 All gear should be in a duffle bag and every item should be labeled with the sailor’s name.
 Any clothing or gear left in the sailing school room will be placed in the lost and found.
 Sailors should plan to wear a bathing suit, shorts and T-shirt and bring the following:

 Closed-toe tennis shoes, boat shoes or water shoes that stay on your feet under water

 Note: No flip-flops or similar type of shoes can be worn out sailing.

 Sweatshirt, fleece top or hoodie